core-wg/senml-versions/draft-ietf-core-senml-versions.md

 likely to be useful for non-trivial subsets of the SenML ecosystem.
 Quantitatively, the expert could for instance steer the allocation to not allocate more than 10 % of the remaining set per year.

+Where the specification of the feature code is provided in a document that is separate from the specification of the feature itself (as with feature code 4 above), both specifications should be listed.

 --- back